railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 If an analytic account (e.g. a project) is for a limited time, you can define a start and end date here.

-The :guilabel:`Maximum Quantity` can be used for contracts with a fixed limit of hours to use,
+The :guilabel:`Maximum Time` can be used for contracts with a fixed limit of hours to use.

 .. index::
    single: invoicing